flyteorg/flyte/rsts/concepts/admin.rst

 - Tasks
 - Launch Plans

-Permitted operations:
+Permitted operations include:

 - Create
 - Get
 - List

-The above are designated by an :std:ref:`identifier <protos/docs/core/core:identifier>` that consists of a project, domain, name, and version specification.
+The above entities are designated by an :std:ref:`identifier <protos/docs/core/core:identifier>` that consists of a project, domain, name, and version specification.
 These entities are, for the most part, immutable.
-To update one of these specific entities, the updated version must be reregistered with a unique and new version identifier attribute.
+To update one of these entities, the updated version must be re-registered with a unique and new version identifier attribute.

-One caveat is that launch plan state can toggle between :std:ref:`ACTIVE or INACTIVE <protos/docs/admin/admin:launchplan>`.
+One caveat is that the launch plan can toggle between :std:ref:`ACTIVE or INACTIVE <protos/docs/admin/admin:launchplan>` states.
-At most one launch plan version across a shared project, domain and name specification can be active at a time.
-The state affects scheduled launch plans only.
+At a given point in time, only one launch plan version across a shared project, domain and name specification can be active.
+The state affects the scheduled launch plans only.
-An inactive launch plan can still be used to launch individual executions.
-However, only an active launch plan runs on a schedule (if it has a schedule defined).
+An inactive launch plan can also be used to launch individual executions.
+However, only an active launch plan runs on a schedule (given it has a schedule defined).

 Static entities metadata (Named Entities)
 +++++++++++++++++++++++++++++++++++++++++

 A :std:ref:`named entity <protos/docs/admin/admin:namedentity>` includes metadata for one of the above entities (workflow, task or launch plan) across versions.
-A named entity includes a resource type (workflow, task or launch plan) and an
-:std:ref:`id <protos/docs/admin/admin:namedentityidentifier>` which is composed of project, domain and name.
+It also includes a resource type (workflow, task or launch plan) and an :std:ref:`id <protos/docs/admin/admin:namedentityidentifier>` which is composed of project, domain and name.
-A named entity also includes metadata, which are mutable attributes about the referenced entity.
+The named entity also includes metadata, which are mutable attributes about the referenced entity.

 This metadata includes:

-- Description: a human-readable description for the Named Entity collection
+- Description: a human-readable description for the Named Entity collection.
-- State (workflows only): this determines whether the workflow is shown on the overview list of workflows scoped by project and domain
+- State (workflows only): this determines whether the workflow is shown on the overview list of workflows scoped by project and domain.

-Permitted operations:
+Permitted operations include:

 - Create
 - Update